Cape Town Extension and Multisport

 A land of fascinating contrasts, in South Africa you’ll find deserts, subtropical rainforests, soaring mountain peaks, the largest mammals on earth, sophisticated cities and wide uninterrupted horizons.
 This vibrant, electric country welcomes 21st century visitors with open arms.
 For many it’s the wildlife that is the irresistible magnet while others are drawn to the magnificent wine farms, craggy peaks, moody oceans and spectacular coastlines.
 On a ROAM trip you’ll get it all…

 The economic powerhouse of the continent, South Africa is an intoxicating mix of Third World culture and First World ambitions.
 Cape Town is a soft introduction or great finish to exploring the Dark Continent, featuring a cosmopolitan downtown amid a diverse African landscape.
 Cape Town and the Cape Peninsula, the ballet shoe on the foot of a pugilist Africa, has been consistently recognized as one of the top cities in the world to visit and we agree!

-This program is a fantastic finale to our Zambezi Explorer or can be combined with a safari experience in Kruger National Park whose game parks and reserves set the benchmark in opulent safari travel.
+Our roots in South Africa run deep with family history, extensive travel experience and most of all an undying love of this part of the planet.
+We’ve put together a string of experiences that will send you hunting for your suitcase.
+Let us customize a trip that you’ll never forget – be it a fantastic finale to our Zambezi Explorer or combined with a safari experience in Kruger National Park whose game parks and reserves set the benchmark in opulent safari travel.